RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/diagrams_000.md

 You might accuse me of digression here.
 These are clearly separate topics--the concept of pragmatic vs external diagrams is about how _one_ system can be described in different ways, while the concept of a task-gradient broken into domains considers an interdependent _set_ of systems.
 But I think my software-writer comrades can probably already guess how this song goes: _software is both_.
-When we take a holistic view of a software system, we _might_ be talking about it as "the thing that would look totally different described by a compliance officer compared to by its maintainer"  _or_ we might be talking about "The domain within software development adjacent on one side to back-end and infrastructure, and on the other side to UX[^9]" And if you notice that _every_ domain in the software gradient--circuit design, firmware, operating systems, userland, network, services-- has its own pairing of pragmatic an external diagrams, you see an interesting thing.
+When we take a holistic view of "a website," we _might_ be talking about it as "the thing that would look totally different described by a compliance officer vs by its maintainer"  _or_ we might be talking about "The domain within software development adjacent on one side to back-end and infrastructure, and on the other side to UX[^9]" And if you notice that _every_ domain in the software gradient--circuit design, firmware, operating systems, userland, network, services-- has its own pairing of pragmatic and external diagrams, you see an interesting thing.
 At each layer, the diagrams that are available and legible to non-practitioners are the external-facing diagrams--which practitioners rarely use themselves, and may not even recognize.
 Across the entire software-production gradient, from silicon to CSS, there is a pragmatic practitioner oral tradition _and_ there is an outward-facing set of symbolic "official"[^10] representations.
 The practitioner oral tradition _must_ preserve the adjacencies of the task gradient to be useful.
-This is what holds it accountable to reality--I can wanter over to the desk of the person in an adjacent domain and ask them what they meant by something.
-But the external-facing representations have no incentive to form a continuous gradient, since the activities that those representations are meant to enable--selling, gaining approval, legislating--do not cause them to form one relative to each other.
+This is what holds it accountable to reality--I can wander over to the desk of the person in an adjacent domain and ask them what they meant by something.
+But the external-facing representations have no incentive to form a continuous gradient, since the activities that those representations are meant to enable--selling, gaining approval, legislating--do not cause them to form a gradient relative to each other.

 As I begin to document my system, I'm going to be trying out some ways of publishing explicitly the practitioner oral tradition--the pragmatic[^11] understanding of the layers of the system as a task gradient.
 This will mean